cissa-unimelb/info/role-descriptions.md

 - Sociable

-### Diversity Officer
+### Diversity Director

-The Diversity Officer is in charge of promoting diversity within the CISSA community.
-As per CISSA's constitution, the Diversity Officer must be a woman or identify as non-binary.
+The Diversity Director is in charge of promoting diversity within the CISSA community.
+As per CISSA's constitution, the Diversity Director must be a woman or identify as non-binary.

 This position involves running diversity-focused events and initiatives, possibly involving working with industry.
 From huge Women in Tech expos to intimate DiversiTEA gatherings, you get to continuously promote diversity throughout the year!